 I truly believe that creating such rhythms for your family can be life-changing.
 I do not, however, think that one size fits all.
 All families are different, so it makes sense that each family’s rhythm will be different too.

-That is why I am running this course, dedicated wholly to helping you find clarity around what you truly need from your family rhythm, and confidence in crafting it.
+That is why I run this course, dedicated wholly to helping you find clarity around what you truly need from your family rhythm, and confidence in crafting it.

 What will we cover?

 This module is all about creating a foundation for you to build your family rhythms on.
-This week, you will dig down into what matters to you as a parent, and what you truly want for your children as they grow.
+In this module, you will dig down into what matters to you as a parent, and what you truly want for your children as they grow.
 You will pinpoint what is working well for you, and notice where any current stumbling blocks are.
-You will learn to unpick some of the pressures which come with modern motherhood, and find confidence in choosing what really makes you – and your family – feel happy.
-At the end of the first week you will feel new clarity around your parenting values and priorities, having explored what is important to you and what this means when it comes to your time.
+You will learn to unpick some of the pressures which come with modern parenthood, and find confidence in choosing what really makes you – and your family – feel happy.
+I hope that after this module, you will feel new clarity around your parenting values and priorities, having explored what is important to you and what this means when it comes to your time.

 Is this course for me?